tryphotino/photino.Documentation/05-Photino.VSExtension.md

 ## Upload VSIX Extension to Visual Studio Gallery
 * A Photino contributor with account information can sign in to https://marketplace.visualstudio.com with tryphotino@outlook.com Microsoft ID
-* Click the “Publish Extensions” link
+*	Find the extension.
+Click “manage” link.
+Click the “…” menu, choose Edit.
+Click pencil icon next to step 1, Upload new version of the VSIX (created in the bin folder).